DuyHoangDA/carbon_emission_analysis/README.md

 Carbon emissions play a crucial role in the environment, accounting for over 75% of global emissions and posing a significant environmental challenge.
 These emissions contribute to the accumulation of greenhouse gases in the atmosphere, leading to climate change, planetary warming, and involvement in various environmental disasters.

-Through this analysis, we hope to gain an understanding of the environmental impact of different industries and contribute to making informed decisions in sustainable development.
+Through this analysis, we hope to understand the environmental impact of different industries and contribute to making informed decisions in sustainable development.

 **Data Source: Where Our Data Comes From**
 Our dataset is compiled from publicly available data from nature.com and encompasses the product carbon footprints (PCF) for various companies.
 PCFs represent the greenhouse gas emissions associated with specific products, quantified in CO2 (carbon dioxide equivalent).